Features

 What to expect on this page

-yFiles provides rich visualizations for nodes, edges, labels, and ports along with styling options for selection and highlighting.
-In case the desired visualization is not covered by predefined ones, you can easily create completely custom visualizations.
+yFiles provides rich visualizations for nodes, edges, labels, and ports along with options for styling selection and highlighting.
+If the desired visualization is not covered by the default ones, you can easily create completely custom visualizations.

 Visualizations for Different Use Cases